vladan/fb-ask-pass-rs/README.md

 - the program reads the firmware image provided by ACPI 5.0 from `/sys/firmware/acpi/bgrt/*` and displays it on the framebuffer at the same position (`xoffset`, `yoffset`).
   - afaik, UEFI needs to be enabled. probably quick boot, and full resolution booting too.
-- then waits for the user to enter its password, and writes it to a file (for ex. it can write to `/crypto_keyfile.bin` which on archlinux is used by default by the `encrypt` initcpio hook). for debug purposes, and when used without any argument, the password is printed on stdout.
+- then waits for the user to enter its password, and writes it to a file.
 - look in `arch/` to see how to integrate with archlinux's initcpio system.